The LLM API Landscape (OpenAI, Anthropic, Google, Meta)

 7. Strategic Business Implications

-• The "Effort" Bill: With Anthropic's new pricing, a "High Effort" query costs 5x more.
+• The "Effort" Bill: With Anthropic's pricing, high-effort queries cost significantly more.
 If you default your gateway to reasoning_level="high" for simple "Hello World" chats, you will bankrupt your department.
 Implement Complexity Routing to downgrade easy queries automatically.
+Note: Opus 4.8's "fast mode" is 3× cheaper than standard, making it viable for more use cases.

 • Availability Zones: During the Dec '25 outages, Azure OpenAI went down, but Anthropic on GCP stayed up.
 This multi-provider gateway is your primary disaster recovery plan.